agileworksnet/reader/README.md

 ![img.png](docs/img.png)

-### Filter you log files
+### Filter you files

-You can search a specific log files.
+You can search a specific files.
 Only write on the search input to filter files on the list.
 The filter is made on realtime.

 ![img_1.png](docs/img_1.png)

-### View the log content
+### View the file content

 If you need to review the file content, only click on the file.